Back to Intro to Storybook

 };

 In our stories files we use a syntax called Component Story Format (CSF).
-In this case we are using CSF3 which is a new updated version of CSF supported by the latest versions of Storybook.
-In this version of CSF there is a lot less boilerplate which makes it easier to get started.
+This syntax makes it easier to write stories and is supported by the latest versions of Storybook.

 There are two basic levels of organization in Storybook: the component and its child stories.
 Think of each story as a permutation of a component.
 You can have as many stories per component as you need.